thallada/thallada.github.io/_posts/2017-07-11-generating-random-poems-with-python.md

 To see this in action, try out a haiku generator I created that uses Buzzfeed article titles as a corpus.
-It does not incorporate rhyming, it just counts the syllables to make sure it's 5-7-5 [as it should](https://en.wikipedia.org/wiki/Haiku).
+It does not incorporate rhyming, it just counts the syllables to make sure it's [5-7-5]((https://en.wikipedia.org/wiki/Haiku).
 You can view the full code [here](https://github.com/thallada/nlp/blob/master/generate_poem.py).

 ![Buzzfeed Haiku Generator](/img/blog/buzzfeed.jpg)